OECD Working Party and Network of Experts on AI

 The Working Party on Artificial Intelligence Governance oversees the OECD's work on AI policy.
 The OECD.AI Network of Experts provides policy, technical and business expert input to inform OECD analysis and recommendations.

 Expert Group on AI Futures

 While AI policy discussions often consider existing AI challenges related to bias, discrimination, safety, privacy and accountability, the long-term implications of rapidly advancing AI systems remain largely unknown.
 Possible future risks from AI include untrustworthy AI systems deployed in critical infrastructure, AI triggering the job displacement of high-skilled workers and mass manipulation through increasingly capable AI models, among others.
-Foresight activities are critical to better understand the long-term impacts of AI, proactively manage prospective risks and avoid future harm.
+Foresight activities are critical to understand the long-term impacts of AI better, proactively manage prospective risks and avoid future harm.

 The OECD Expert Group on AI Futures aims to address these challenges by providing insights into the future of AI and equipping governments with the knowledge and tools necessary to develop forward-looking AI policies.
 More specifically, the group provides insights on: